Kernel Robust Hypothesis Testing: Introduction

 We then study the Neyman-Pearson setting, where the goal is to minimize the worst-case probability of miss detection subject to a constraint on the worst-case probability of false alarm.
 We first develop the universal upper bound on the error exponent of miss detection under the Neyman-Pearson setting.
 The analysis is based on a generalization of the Chernoff-Stein lemma \cite{cover2006information, dembo2009large}.
-This upper bound also applies to robust hypothesis testing problems with other uncertainty sets.
 We then design a novel robust kernel test, which is to compare the closest distance between the empirical distribution of the test samples and the uncertainty set with a threshold.
 We further demonstrate that it is asymptotically optimal under the Neyman-Pearson setting.
 Our proposed robust kernel test does not need to solve for the LFDs, which might be computationally intractable in practice.
 We also show that our test can be implemented efficiently with a quadratic complexity in the number of samples.